 Year 1 Infographic and Evaluation Report

-We are delighted to share an overview of Partners in Prevention's impact after the first year through this infographic.
+This infographic presents an overview of Partners in Prevention's impact after the first year.

 At the time of their survey, which happened over March and April 2020, only 11% of implementers had completed implementation with all or some of their students.
 However, an additional 56% of implementers were on track to complete implementation by the end of the school year.
 In total, we expected about 2/3 of implementers to complete program delivery by the end of the school year.
 Implementers had positive attitudes about programming.